 The majority of her professional career has been dedicated to community development and social impact work.
 She has worked and/or served with the U.S. Peace Corps (Botswana); the Bill, Hillary, and Chelsea Clinton Foundation; and Big Brothers Big Sisters of South Alabama.
 Currently, she serves as diversity coordinator within the USA College for Medicine’s Office of Diversity and Inclusion, and as an instructor within the USA Honors College.
 LoRen recruits and supports students who are typically underrepresented or marginalized from careers in medicine.
 She has been recognized for her work through USA’s Leadership South, as well as Mobile Bay’s “40 Under 40.”

-Lisa Simmons serves as an External Evaluator at the Auburn Center for Evaluation in the College of Education at Auburn University.
-She is a graduate of Teachers College, Columbia University (MA) and Auburn University (BA and PhD).
-Her professional work with K12 schools and nonprofits in Alabama spans the state and includes may efforts to improve the quality of life for students and their families through STEM education, health and safety initiatives, and out-of-school programming.
-Lisa grew up in Birmingham and is proud to be on the Young Professionals Board working alongside the Alabama Humanities Alliance.|
+|Lisa Simmons, Ph.D., serves as a program evaluator at the Auburn Center for Evaluation in the College of Education at Auburn University.
+Lisa is a graduate of Teachers College, Columbia University (M.A.) and Auburn University (B.A. and Ph.D.).
+Her professional work with K-12 schools and nonprofits spans Alabama and includes support for STEM education, health and safety, and out-of-school programming.
+Lisa grew up in Birmingham and is proud to be on the Young Professionals Board working to advance the mission of the Alabama Humanities Alliance.|